Working Remotely With NICEIC Cert Software

 During this time, if you need to be able to access the main office software, it would be best to set up using a VPN (Virtual Private Network) or RDP (Remote Desktop Protocol), which would help to connect to another computer over a network connection.

 RDP runs the internal traffic between the RDP’d machines, and the internet is streaming from your PC to the other, creating a relatively low intensity on the bandwidth.
 Running the application across a VPN will pull more information over a restricted bandwidth, so you may experience the software freezing or taking a long time to load.

-See our blog post for more details regarding VPNs.
 If you are considering using a VPN or RDP connection to your server PC, please consult your IT department.

 Please note, Clik does not set up VPN’s for customers.

 Moving The Server